Moose Hunting 2013 Part 1 Patience: (23 Photos)

 13.

 11. The following week Maffer joined Dad and I for another hunt at Back River.
-Maffer took his 2012 Outlander 800, I had Project Foreman, and Dad was riding his 2006 Outlander Max 400.
+Maffer took his Can Am Outlander, I had Project Foreman, and Dad was riding his 2006 Outlander Max 400.

 10.

-8. The afternoon was getting short so we made an express run back to the trucks following the licensed ATV trail.
-Even though its a licensed trail, its still very tangly with many deep bog holes all along the way.
+8. The afternoon was getting short so we made an express run back to the trucks following the the same trail.
+Even though it's a licensed trail, it's still very tricky in places with many deep bog holes along the route.
 There was one particularly deep water hole which was filled with logs.
 It looked like a nice wooden bridge, but the logs were unattached and floating!
-Project Foreman pulled through with 4wd and the Front Diff Locker working double duty and pulled through.
+Project Foreman pulled through with 4wd and the front diff locker working double duty!

 7.